Chisholm faces Jones in regional

-Chisholm, who survived a tripleheader in winning a district title, faces another challenge Wednesday.
+NORTH ENID, Okla. — Chisholm, who survived a tripleheader in winning a district title, faces another challenge Wednesday, May 3, 2023.

 The 20-11 Longhorns face 17-14 Jones at 1:30 p.m. in a 3A regional baseball tournament at Washington.